Graduate School of Arts and Sciences

 Specific requirements for each graduate program are to be found under the appropriate headings in this Bulletin and at www.brandeis.edu/gsas.
 Each applicant should consult these requirements before filing an application.
 Except in unusual circumstances, a student may apply to only one graduate program.

-Applicants may apply electronically from the university Web site or they may download the application for admission from the Web site.
+Applicants are encouraged to apply online via www.brandeis.edu/gsas or they may download the application for admission from the GSAS website.
 The application for admission should be completed and returned to the GSAS by the specified deadline.

 All accepted applicants must arrange to forward official transcripts of all undergraduate and graduate work; unofficial transcripts are used for admission review purposes.
 In addition, they must submit letters of recommendation, preferably from professors with whom they have studied in their proposed area of study.
 Applicants who have engaged in graduate study elsewhere should request at least one of the recommendations from a professor with whom they have done graduate work.